-Competency Area #7: Understanding of and Advocacy for Sustainable Human Development

-Students will develop a comprehensive understanding of the Sustainable Human Development (SHD) approach to thinking about and participating in national development with the aim of expanding their capabilities.
-They will study the social, economic, institutional, and environmental pillars, and engage in discussions and projects utilising critical thinking and principles aimed at igniting their human agency for positive individual and national transformation.
-SHD will cover important topics such as building social cohesion through volunteerism and service to others; financial literacy and how the banking sectors works; the Constitution of Belize, the rule of law, and how our courts work;

-and climate change and environmental sustainability, among other important related topics.
+Competency Area #7: Understanding of and Advocacy for Sustainable Human Development economic, institutional, and environmental pillars, and engage in discussions and projects utilising critical thinking and principles aimed at igniting their human agency for positive individual and national transformation.
+SHD will cover important topics such as building social cohesion through volunteerism and service to others; financial literacy and how the banking sectors works; the Constitution of Belize, the rule of law, and how our courts work; and climate change and environmental sustainability, among other important related topics.